Dara O'Shea

-Dara Joseph O'Shea (born 4 March 1999) is an Irish professional footballer who plays as a defender for club Ipswich Town and the Republic of Ireland national team.
+Dara Joseph O'Shea (born 4 March 1999) is an Irish professional footballer who plays as a defender for club Ipswich Town, whom he captains, and the Republic of Ireland national team.

 Club career

 West Bromwich Albion

 Born in Dublin, O'Shea began his career at St. Kevin's Boys before moving to English club West Bromwich Albion.
 He spent the 2017–18 season on loan at Hereford.
 O'Shea was part of the Hereford side that won the Southern League Premier Division, winning promotion to the National League North.

 He moved on loan to Exeter City in August 2018.
 He made his debut for the club on 28 August 2018, in a 2–0 defeat to Fulham in the EFL Cup.
 In March 2019, he was praised by Exeter manager Matt Taylor.

 On 21 December 2019, O'Shea made his first team debut for West Brom in a 1–1 home draw against Brentford.
 O'Shea signed a new three-year contract with West Brom on 24 January 2020.
 He scored his first league goal on 9 February 2020, in Albion's 2–0 away victory over Millwall.

 On 20 August 2022, O'Shea captained the team for the first time in a 5–2 home victory over Hull City, scoring a goal in the game.
 On 10 February 2023, O'Shea made his 100th appearance for the club in a 2–0 away defeat at Birmingham City.